-Rufa Red Knots (Calidris canutus rufa) are small shorebirds listed as threatened under the ESA.
-29 30 The red knot's range includes 40 U.S. states and 2 territories, and 27 countries and jurisdictions.
-The primary threats to the red knot are habitat loss across its range due to sea level rise, some 31 shoreline projects, and Arctic warming; reduced food availability and timing mismatches 32 throughout the birds' annual migratory cycle; and potential increases in predation on the Arctic 33 breeding grounds.
-In 2015, the Service will announce a decision on whether and to what extent 34 critical habitat may be designated (79 FR 73706).
-At the time of publication of this draft EIS in 35 36 June 2015; critical habitat had not yet been designated.
+- 1 Rufa Red Knots (Calidris canutus rufa) are small shorebirds listed as threatened under the ESA. - 2 The red knot's range includes 40 U.S. states and 2 territories, and 27 countries and jurisdictions. - 3 The primary threats to the red knot are habitat loss across its range due to sea level rise, some - 4 shoreline projects, and Arctic warming; reduced food availability and timing mismatches - 5 throughout the birds' annual migratory cycle; and potential increases in predation on the Arctic - 6 breeding grounds.
+The USFWS had expected to announce a decision in 2015 on whether and to - 7 what extent critical habitat for the red knot may be designated (79 FR 73706).
+At the time of - 8 publication of this Final EIS, critical habitat had not yet been designated.